sailfishos-sony-tama/main/README.md

 interfacing it is Messwerk from https://build.merproject.org/project/show/home:mal:apps .

+### Launcher icons appear to small

+A workaround around is to install [launcher-combined-patch](https://coderus.openrepos.net/pm2/project/launcher-combined) with [patchmanager](https://openrepos.net/content/coderus/patchmanager-30) and increase the icon size.

+First install either patchmanager by hand or via [Storeman](https://openrepos.net/content/osetr/storeman).

+Then install the patch by opening the settings app -> patchmanger -> pull-menu -> web-catalogue.

+After this go a page back, select launcher-combined and enable change icon size.

 ## Development

 Port is developed under https://github.com/sailfishos-sony-tama with the local and OBS builds supported.
 For setting